For those times when you're absent from work it’s important to know how your pension will be affected.

 If you're absent from work due to illness or injury, your pension benefits will continue to build up as if you were working normally and receiving full pay.

-Your basic pension contributions will continue on any pay you receive while you're off work, but if your absence continues after you've used up your sick pay entitlement, you won’t pay any contributions but your pension will continue to accrue as normal.
+Your basic pension contributions will continue on any pay you receive while you're off work.
+If your absence continues after you've used up your sick pay entitlement, you won’t pay any contributions, but your pension will continue to build as normal.
 This is because your employer will continue to make contributions into your pension as if you were still on full pay.
 This is called assumed pensionable pay.

 Family related leave